-(3) Ongoing significant risk related to hard disk drive market
+(2) Ongoing significant risk related to hard disk drive market (Especially significant risk)

 We engage in continuous research and development activities, including those related to basic technologies, new products, product improvements and manufacturing processes.
 The markets for our products are characterized by continual and fast-paced technological development, and our customers’ requirements regarding the performance and delivery of our products are expected to continue to heighten.
 In such markets, our success will depend upon our ability to continue to develop superior technologies, products and processes in a timely manner in order to meet our customers’ needs effectively.
 If third parties succeed in developing new technologies, products or processes that are more attractive to our customers than ours due to our inability to accurately anticipate the direction of the market, our inability to conduct research and development in an effective or timely manner or otherwise, our products could be rendered obsolete, their sales share shrinks, and they will impede the expansion of new product businesses and markets.
 Anticipating such shifts accurately and developing appropriate technologies, products and processes in a timely manner present a significant challenge.
 Determining the direction of our research activities related to basic technologies is particularly difficult, and the risk of our being unable to recoup the costs related to such activities can be significant.
 If we are unsuccessful in our research and development activities, our business, results of operations and financial position could be materially and adversely affected.

 (3) Risks related to quality of our products